ReflectionHLE/ReflectionHLE/README.md

 Terms of use
 ------------

-Ref Keen Dreams, Ref Catacomb 3-D, Ref Catacomb Abyss, Ref Catacomb Armageddon, Ref Catacomb Apocalypse and the DBOPL emulator are released under the GNU GPLv2+.
+Reflection Keen and the DBOPL emulator are released under the GNU GPLv2+.
 See LICENSE for more details.

 Note that this does not cover the static data included for usage with Ref Keen Dreams.
 However, as an exception to the terms above you may link and distribute